 Hey there.
 How are you?
 Praying you are alright!
 This is an old post that I feel guided to repost.
 It has a few links in it that may help anyone destress.Praying for your faith... enjoy...

-A breaking point is an emotional, mental, physical, and/or spiritual place where you feel like you are going to break.
-It is a place you are so overwhelmed you feel like you cannot take it anymore.
+A breaking point is an emotional, mental, physical, and/or spiritual place where you feel like you just can't take anymore.
+It is a place you are so overwhelmed you feel like you just want to give up.
 I have seen this place, I have seen it in my own life, and in many other lives.

-When a person is at a breaking point, this place, can make'em or break'em.
-This is a place I have been with hundreds of individuals.
-They say they can't take it anymore, and they feel like they are going to break.
+When a person experiences something like this, it can make'em or break'em.
+This is a place I have heard hundreds of individuals describe.
+They say they can't take it anymore, and they feel like they are 'losing it'.

-The breaking point is usually when an individual feels overwhelmed and everything is in his or her face.
+The breaking point is usually when an individual feels overburdened and everything is in his or her face.
 They may think, "What am I going to do?"

 Often, when one is at this point, he or she may be thinking of all the things that are wrong, and about the worst possible outcomes that can happen.
 This is major fear, and this is major worry that can cause major anxiety.

 This can be a very critical point in a person's life.
-This can be a short moment in time, many months, or even longer, of feeling overburdened.
+This can be a short moment in time, many months, or even longer, of feeling weighed down.

 Through the years, I have worked with many individuals who were at this point.
-A couple of the people I have worked with are teenagers, who are in a situation at home that is causing severe anxiety, and/or depression.
-Some others, I have worked with, are having severe financial difficulties, who have lost everything, and I mean everything tangible.
+A couple of the people I have worked with were teenagers, who were in a situation at home that was causing severe anxiety, and/or depression.
+Some others, I have worked with, had severe financial difficulties, and lost everything tangible.